Updated July 2021

 The Vía is mostly well marked with yellow arrows and a variety of other "official" signposting.
 The few places where there is doubt are described in the guide.

-If you're bringing a smartphone the app version of the guide includes interactive, offlien maps which make it basically impossible to get lost!
+If you're bringing a smartphone the app version of the guide includes interactive, offline maps which make it basically impossible to get lost!
 You can see the apps here.
-A new iPhone app is in the pipeline for early 2021.
+The app is available for both iPhone and Android.

 Wherever there is accommodation there is always some place to eat.
 It may be a bar or a restaurant or the pilgrim hostel may do meals or have a kitchen.
 At time of writing (2020) there is only one exception to this, Outeiro, where the local bar has closed.